siwei-li/bible_bot/README.md

 # Bible translation WhatsApp chatbot

-Thanks to Joel Matthew's great [blog article](https://www.etenlab.org/post/bible-translation-and-whatsapp) at the ETEN Lab, we have decided to build WhatsApp bot to collect more structured and cleaned data from speakers of low-resource languages.
+Thanks to Joel Matthew's great [blog article](https://www.etenlab.org/post/bible-translation-and-whatsapp) at the ETEN Lab, we have decided to build a WhatsApp bot to collect more structured and cleaned data from speakers of low-resource languages.

 > ... in an extremely resource-strapped or sensitive region, a WhatsApp AI-bot could be **the** application for doing Bible Translation.
 More people own smartphones than computers and I know places that have differential pricing for Meta (formerly Facebook) services.